spack/spack/lib/spack/docs/basic_usage.rst

 installed.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Building a specific version
+Building a Specific Version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Spack can also build *specific versions* of a package.
-To do this, just add ``@`` after the package name, followed by a version:
+To do so, add ``@`` after the package name, followed by a version:

 .. code-block:: console

    $ spack install mpich@3.0.4

-Any number of versions of the same package can be installed at once without interfering with each other.
-This is good for multi-user sites, as installing a version that one user needs will not disrupt existing installations for other users.
+Any number of versions of the same package can be installed at once without mutual interference.
+This is good for multiuser sites, as installing a version that one user needs will not disrupt existing installations for other users.

 In addition to different versions, Spack can customize the compiler, compile-time options (variants), compiler flags, and platform (for cross compiles) of an installation.
-Spack is unique in that it can also configure the *dependencies* a package is built with.
-For example, two configurations of the same version of a package, one built with boost 1.39.0, and the other version built with version 1.43.0, can coexist.
+Uniquely, Spack can also configure the *dependencies* a package is built with.
+For example, two configurations of the same version of a package, one built with boost 1.39.0, and the other with version 1.43.0, can coexist.

-This can all be done on the command line using the *spec* syntax.
+This is all be done on the command line using the *spec* syntax.
 Spack calls the descriptor used to refer to a particular package configuration a **spec**.
 In the commands above, ``mpileaks`` and ``mpileaks@3.0.4`` are both valid *specs*.
 We'll talk more about how